 Industries such as chemical, pharmaceutical, metal powders, flavor and fragrance, and PET solid-state manufacturing use solvent recovery vacuum systems.
-The solvent recovery process is typically as follows.
+For example, the solvent recovery process is typically as follows:

-- A solvent is oftentimes present in a liquid state mixed with the desired product.
+- A solvent is oftentimes present in a liquid mixture with the desired product.

-- The solvent is then condensed and stored in a vacuum receiver or drained directly in a liquid ring vacuum pump.
+- Our systems condense and store the solvent in a vacuum receiver or drain directly into a liquid ring vacuum pump.

 - Accumulated solvent is pumped or drained to a solvent storage tank.